CardinalNavigation/hotelmessagingapp/README.md

 1. `git clone git@github.com:CardinalNavigation/hotelmessagingapp.git `
 2. `npm install` - To Install Dependencies
 3. `npm start` - To Initialze the project in your browser.
-4. If npm start does not automatically open your browser browser you can view at [Link Text](http://localhost:3000)
+4. If npm start does not automatically open your browser browser you can view loclly at [Link Text](http://localhost:3000)

-## My Thought Process:
+## Design Decisions:

+Programming Language:

 - Javascript is my strongest language.
+- Easy to whip something into a webrowser that users can touch.

+Library Used:

-- I went with React because I wanted to create a quick prototype and be able to quickly see what I am creating, as well as create a quick application that the user can pick up and manipulate without much effort.
+- I went with React because I wanted to create a quick prototype and be able to quickly see what I am creating and iterate upon that.
+- It is something easy to create that a user can pick up and manipulate without much effort.
 - React also makes manipulating the data which was provided from the JSON files very easy as you can see the immediate results of code changes displayed on the DOM.

+On Data :

-- I debated with myself whether I wanted to capture the state of each of the selectors individually but decided that I would focus on capturing the information used there with the submit button in order to generate a data object.
+- I debated whether I wanted to capture the state of each of the selectors individually but decided that I would focus on capturing the information as a whole with the select button and have that generate a data object.
+- If I was working with an API I may have made differnet decisions about how the data is brought in locally to the file, as it was I imported the data and felt that was sufficient for the task here.

-## Things which could be improved:
+## Things which could be improved with more time input:

-- Split off functionality and state into seperate modules rather than dispaying all in /src/App.js.
+- Split code off into seperate modules rather than keeping it all in /src/App.js.
-- Pass through for more readable code and to separate responsibilities between functions.
+- Pass through for more readable code and to more neatly separate responsibilities between functions.
 - The code be more extensible.
 There are some ways in which it is written that may need some attention if this was to be expanded upon further.
+Specifically, in the message generator function is creating our data object once selections are made.
+It may be useful to have a template object or class written above any of our helper functions.
+- If there is an area for improvement for me it is gaining knowledge about object-oriented programming design.
+I have done some self study on this topic and would be excited to learn more.
 - Write my own CSS - What I have was Generated from Claude 3.5.
+- Getting some tests written to ensure functions are working as intended. -This is an area of interest for me.
+-

 ### ToDos: